-Financial Aid, in the form of grants, scholarships, and loans may be applied to approved study abroad programs through Education Abroad (EdAbroad).
+Financial Aid, in the form of grants, scholarships, and loans may be applied to approved study abroad programs through EdAbroad.
 However, financial aid in the form of Work Study, Western grants, and Tuition Waivers, including the Western Achievement Award (WAA) scholarship, the Western Award for Excellence (WAE) scholarship, and the Western Undergraduate Exchange (WUE) scholarship do not apply.

 Financial Aid disburses funds to your Student Account the Friday before the first day of the quarter OR the first day of your program, whichever is later.
-If your program requires payment before this date, it is your responsibility to make arrangements with the program regarding your payment schedule, if you have financial aid you can have a deferment form completed through the Financial Aid office.
+Financial aid is disbursed to the student, WWU will not pay program costs directly.
+If your program requires payment before you receive your aid, it is your responsibility to make arrangements with the program regarding any deferments and your payment schedule.
+If you have financial aid you can have a deferment form completed through the Financial Aid office.